Skip to main content

 Clients always need the CA certificate file to ensure it is talking to the correct server rather than a fraudulent server pretending to be the server.

-You can create a certificate differently depending on whether you want to run a FairCom server on the Internet or within an internal network.
+You can create a CA certificate differently depending on whether you want to run a FairCom server on the Internet or within an internal network.
 Most customers run FairCom servers on their internal network.

 Internal network vs. Internet